SashG91/Rapid-Typing/README.md

 ##### Choose Level Button
 - Is visible on the start after the reader has read the game instructions.
-- Once clicked the user is taken to a hidden page that allows them to choose either easy, medium or hard as level and then returned back to the game start section.
+- Once clicked the user is taken to a slide in page that allows them to choose either easy, medium or hard as level and then returned back to the game start section.
 <img width="806" alt="Screenshot 2022-05-11 at 20 40 32" src="https://user-images.githubusercontent.com/97494070/167851961-598bc983-1f2d-4f17-b445-e45051849a9a.png">
 <img width="598" alt="Screenshot 2022-05-11 at 20 41 06" src="https://user-images.githubusercontent.com/97494070/167852060-248e1273-9c0f-4ef6-83e1-6d78fc392a56.png">